What to Say When a Conversation Doesn’t Feel Good (But You Still Care)

 Joy

-Joy Arnold is the founder and creative voice behind Scatter Joyfulness Greetings, a collection of hand-signed micro art greeting card gifts created in limited editions of twelve.
+Joy is the founder, artist, and writer behind Scatter Joyfulness Greetings™, a collection of hand-finished micro art greeting card gifts created in limited editions of twelve.

 https://scatterjoyfulness.com